swch/strivve-docs-nextjs/src/pages/ops-admin/environments/index.md

 ## CDE Administration

-Each CDE has a [Partner Portal](/ops-admin/partner-portal) for the partnering FI to utilize in administering thier CDE.
+Each CDE has a [Partner Portal](/ops-admin/partner-portal) for the partnering FI to utilize in administering their CDE.